syntheticminds/raspberrysky/README.md

     $ python3 RaspberrySky.py

-## Controls
+## Manual controls
 The left thumbstick slews the telescope.
 How far you push the stick determins how fast it slews.
-The Right thumbstick makes small adjustments - ideal for finding and positioning objects in the eyepiece.
+The right thumbstick makes small adjustments - ideal for finding and positioning objects in the eyepiece.
 The left and right triggers focus out and in respectively.

-Pressing X will take a photo if the Raspberry Pi camera is attached.
-Further integration of the camera is work in progress.
+TODO: Camera configuration in settings.yaml